Chinese Customs — Daily Ritual, Greeting Etiquette, and Table Manner

 Hosts and younger people shouldn’t finish or leave the table first.

-Afterwards, the rest could start toasting to each other.
 If there is no especially important person, then the toasting proceeds clockwise.

 If an elder or important guest toasts to you, you should stand up and say thank you.